Dikembe Mutombo

-Dikembe Mutombo Mpolondo Mukamba Jean-Jacques Wamutombo (born June 25, 1966) is a Congolese-American former professional basketball player.
-Mutombo played 18 seasons in the National Basketball Association (NBA).
-Outside basketball, he has become well known for his humanitarian work.
+Dikembe Mutombo Mpolondo Mukamba Jean-Jacques Wamutombo (June 25, 1966 – September 30, 2024) was a Congolese-American professional basketball player who played center in the National Basketball Association (NBA) for 18 seasons.
+Nicknamed "Mount Mutombo" for his defensive prowess, he is commonly regarded as one of the best shot-blockers and defensive players of all time.
+Outside of basketball, he was known for his humanitarian work.